Environmental Studies, Huxley College of the Environment

 Do you want to use your knowledge and skills to promote positive change in the environment?
-Do you love solving problems and implementing shared visions in both natural settings and the policy arena?
+Do you love solving problems and implementing shared visions in both natural settings and urban communities?
 Are you interested in the laws and policies that govern environmental change?
 Then Environmental Policy is the major for you.

 How to Declare (Admission and Declaration Process):

-At any time, you can declare yourself as a pre-major with interest in environmental policy or any other major in the Department of Environmental Studies.
-There are several advantages to declaring an Environmental Studies department pre-major during your freshman or sophomore year.
-Once you are declared as a pre-major you are assigned a Huxley professional advisor and a faculty advisor based on your academic interests.
-Your professional advisor can help you understand graduation requirements and how to navigate through the Huxley curriculum.
-Your faculty advisor can discuss with you which courses to take, and when, and give you advice about how to prepare for graduate school or a future career.
-As a pre-major, your email is added to an email distribution list for Huxley majors so you will begin to receive notifications and general announcements.
-Pre-major status will also give you access to priority registration for some classes.
+You can declare yourself as an Environmental Studies (ENVS) major at any time, and there are several advantages to declaring during your freshman or sophomore year.
+Once you are declared as a phase I major you are assigned a Huxley faculty advisor based on your interests at the time of declaration.
+You can then meet with your faculty advisor to discuss which courses to take and when, how to prepare for graduate school or a future career, or simply to get assistance navigating through the Huxley curriculum.
+Your email is added to an email distribution list for Huxley majors so you will begin to receive notifications and general announcements, as well as information about jobs, internships, or research opportunities.

-Admission to the environmental policy major is a competitive process.
-To apply, students should submit an application that includes a 1-2 page essay describing your reasons for wanting to enter into the major, as well as a plan of study created with the Huxley professional advisor and signed by a faculty advisor.
-Environmental policy major applications are accepted at huxley.wwu.edu/applying-huxley fall, winter, and spring quarters.
+2. Admission to Phase II is a competitive process and requires the coursework above and a grade of B- or better in ENVS 201, ENVS 202, and ENVS 203, as well as a satisfactory GPA in all other coursework.
+You must then submit an application that includes a 1-2 page essay describing your reasons for wanting to enter into one of the five ENVS majors (Environmental Education, Environmental Studies, Geography, Urban Planning, or Policy) as well as a plan of study created with the Huxley admissions advisor and signed by a faculty advisor.
+Entry into the Environmental Studies major requires the signature of a second departmental faculty member on the plan of study.
+ENVS Phase II applications are accepted at central Huxley College office in the fall, winter, and spring quarters.

 A grade of C- or better is required for a student’s major or minor courses, and supporting courses for majors and minors.